Dogs at Powis

-Explore acres of beautifully kept garden with your four-legged friends on Thursdays and Fridays October – December, or daily January – March.
+Explore acres of beautifully kept garden with your four-legged friends on Thursdays and Fridays in October or daily November – March.

 Wander through our formal woodland, stroll through the Edwardian formal garden or simply find a quiet spot on the Italianate terraces to take a moment to admire breath taking views across the Severn valley.

 We recognise that not everyone loves dogs, so we’ve put together a few guidelines to help ensure that visits to Powis Castle and Garden are fun for everyone:

 - Access: dogs are welcome in the main courtyard, the garden, the East Front, the car park and the path leading from the car-park to the ticket office.
 Buildings are restricted to assistance dogs only.
 Please note: the wider estate is not owned by the National Trust and we ask you respect the land owner’s wishes by not taking your dog on this land.